8 AI tools like ChatGPT built for research

 Key features

-• Multimedia support: Analyze video lectures, interviews, and visual data—ideal for interdisciplinary research.
+• Multimedia research support: Anara's multimedia analysis handle video lectures, interviews, and visual data.

-• Persistent memory: All chats, notes, and insights are saved and searchable.
-Pick up right where you left off.
+• Persistent research memory: All chats, extracted data, and insights are saved and searchable through @SearchWorkspace—unlike ChatGPT's session-based limitations.

 Anara's source highlighting shows me the precise section where data comes from, so I can understand the context and share accurate information with my team.